fellipecaetano/ReduxAtCHConf/README.md

 The project has a single dependency, which is [Redux.swift]@(https://github.com/fellipecaetano/Redux.swift).
 It was initially integrated to the project using [Carthage]@(https://github.com/Carthage/Carthage), but the build doesn't require Carthage to be installed.
 The following installation steps should suffice:

-1. Clone the desired branch using the following command
+- Clone the desired branch using the following command
 ```shell
 git clone -b <branch> https://github.com/fellipecaetano/ReduxAtCHConf
 ```

-2. Enter the `app` directory
+- Enter the `app` directory

-3. Use Xcode 8.0+ to open `RedditClient.xcworkspace`
+- Use Xcode 8.0+ to open `RedditClient.xcworkspace`

-4. Build and run
+- Build and run

-5. There's no step 5